 Today, 53 of the 67 Florida school districts have adopted the Model Plan as part of their overall supplementary retirement program.

-The IBC also renewed Letters of Commitment with the four original Model Plan companies.
-Designed to ensure that employees continue to receive top value for their supplemental retirement investments, changes to these contracts included additional requirements for disclosures on fees and costs, as well as a new value pricing system.
+The IBC renewed Letters of Commitment with the Model Plan companies in 2014 and reviewed all the partner companies again in 2018.
+Keeping with the Model Plan mission of offering top-value supplemental retirement investment products, the letters of commitment were updated to include additional requirements for disclosures on fees and costs, as well as a new pricing system.

 The IBC is committed to helping Florida’s public school employees save more for their retirement.
 If any additional changes to the Model Plan are required to ensure school employees continue to receive the best value for their retirement savings, the IBC will follow the same in-depth and comprehensive review process in making enhancements.